tiffbouchard/shopify-ecommerce/README.md

 OJOS is an eCommerce project created for a small Toronto-based business that sells handmade one of a kind pieces made from deadstock materials.

 ## Learning Outcomes
-During the process of designing and building this project, I learned...
 - React context hooks in order to share state among components rather than prop drilling
 - Using Next.js for server side rendering and built in API routes

 ## Features
 - The owner is able to update content/products from Sanity and Shopify admin dashboard for easier management and giving more independence to the owner, also gives the ability to scale if need be